A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Discussion

-Since the ex-situ stellar material dominates in the outskirts of galaxies, and because morphological parameters ($C$ and $r_{90}$) are incorporated in our model training, whose importance is non-negligible, it might be questionable to directly apply our current RF learning outcome to real data, according to the studies mentioned above.
-We should exclude these morphological parameters, while focusing on the other observable galaxy features which show better agreements with the real Universe for prediction.
-We leave this to future studies.
-Moreover, our results do suggest that a joint modelling of all observable features based on the RF machine learning approach can lead to a precision of about 0.1 in the prediction of $f_\mathrm{acc}$, and if the central black hole mass and spin parameter of galaxies can be accurately measured in future observations, the uncertainty can be further decreased by $\sim$20\%.
+As a result, efforts are still necessary to bring in better agreements between predictions by modern hydrodynamical simulatsions and real data, before we can finally apply our RF model to real observations.
+However, our results do suggest that a joint modelling of all or up to three different observable features based on the RF machine learning approach can lead to a precision of about 0.1 in the prediction of $f_\mathrm{acc}$, and if the central black hole mass and spin parameter of galaxies can be accurately measured in future observations, the uncertainty can be further decreased by $\sim$20\%.
 Hence the RF learning outcome is promising to be applied to future simulations and observations.
+Notably, we have repeated our analysis with the higher resolution TNG50 simulations.
+Though the numbers of galaxies in the training and test samples significantly decrease due to the smaller box size, our conclusions about the feature importance rankings remain very similar.